truzo/tomango-2018/site/content/creates/digital-marketing/seo.md

 ## Keyword Research
 Understanding what your target customers search for is key to your SEO strategy.

 We’ll take an in-depth look at your current search rankings and conduct competitor analysis to provide a robust list of keywords that Tomango will aim to improve your site’s position for.

 Then we’ll create great content, fully optimised for search, that targets these keywords.

 ## Technical SEO Factors
 Working alongside our website design team we’ll fine-tune your site to improve its technical performance where needed.
 This might include optimising your website meta-data, improving the load speed, or amending your website’s structure.

-## Search Engine Algorithms
-The way Google ranks websites is constantly changing.
-We keep track of the very latest developments so you get to the top and stay there for longer.

 ## Offsite SEO
 We’ll recommend other ways of improving your website’s authority through links or PR opportunities that in turn have a positive effect on search presence.

 As a full-service marketing agency, we leave no stone unturned – we take a holistic approach to your SEO and consider all aspects of your digital marketing mix to get you the best results.

 {{< contact >}}